mykelalvis/FATESRD/fate-srd.com/fate-core/Actions and Outcomes.md

 That's when it's time to take out the dice.

-- Choose the character's skill that is appropriate to the [[Taking Action, Dice, and The Ladder|action]].
+- Choose the character's skill that is appropriate to the [[action]].
 - Roll four Fate dice.
 - Add together the symbols showing on the dice.
 A [+] is +1, a [-] is --1, and a [0] is 0.
 - Add your skill rating to the dice roll.
-The total is your result on the ladder.
+The total is your result on [[the ladder]].
 - If you invoke an aspect, add +2 to your result or reroll the dice.

 > Cynere needs to bribe her way past the guards keeping her from entering the city of Thaalar.
 Amanda says she'll do this as a straight-up overcome action, because the guards are nameless NPCs anyway and not really worth a [[conflict|conflict]].